jellyfin-archive/jellyfin-docs/general/server/quick-connect.md

 ## Using Quick Connect

 To sign in to a supported client, you have to start the Quick Connect pairing in your user settings.
 Now you can start the sign in proccess on your new device.
 The client will generate a 6 digit code, which you have to enter in the already signed in client in your user settings.
-If the code was validated successfully, your new device will be signed in without entering your Jellyfin username or password on the new device.
+If the code is validated successfully, your new device will be signed in without entering your Jellyfin username or password on the new device.